Jyoti-p22/Coffee_Shop_Sales_Excel_Dashboard/README.md

 Finally, the dashboard was created by inserting and customizing the pivot charts of corresponding pivot table on a separate sheet named “Dashboard”.
 For user friendly and interactive experience 3 "Slicers" were added.

-## Business Insights

-Our analysis yielded valuable business insights:

-- Quantity Ordered based on Hours
-- Sales by Store Location: Explored the distribution of sales across different Store Location.
-- Top 5 Products: Identified the top five Products based on their Sales.

 ## Project Conclusion

 Thank you for exploring our Coffee Shop Sales Data Analysis project.
 This repository demonstrates our adeptness in utilizing Excel for insightful data analysis.
 We invite you to delve into our findings and techniques, which can serve as a valuable resource for similar projects.